dylburger/dev-to-posts/show-most-recent-dev-post-on-your-github-profile.md

 And that's it.
 New posts should trigger the workflow and update your profile automatically.

 **You can extend this idea to any data source, updating your profile when that data changes**.
-Pipedream [event sources](https://docs.pipedream.com/event-sources/) allow you to trigger workflows on any event from any API, so you could trigger a profile rebuild on new tweets, new Github stars, changes to an Airtable table, and more!
-Try [creating another workflow](https://pipedream.com/new) to see what else you can build, and let me know if you have any questions in the comments!
+Pipedream [event sources](https://docs.pipedream.com/event-sources/) allow you to trigger workflows on any event from any API, so you could trigger a profile rebuild on new tweets, new Github stars, changes to an Airtable table, and more.
+Try [creating another workflow](https://pipedream.com/new) to see what else you can build, and share your workflows (or questions) in the comments!

 ---